 Above: Pterodaustro, the Cretaceous flamingo (or, flamingos are the Holocene Pterodaustro).
 It used its baleen-like teeth to strain water for small crustaceans.
 This diet would’ve made it pink.
 Its large feet may have been webbed for swimming.

 This is the group containing the very largest pterosaurs, and also the ones with the most fantastic headgear.
 They were likely terrestrial stalkers, hunting small prey like dinosaur hatchlings on all fours on the ground.
 Famous examples include Quetzalcoatlus, Tapejara, Hatzegopteryx, and Azhdarcho.

-Above: Tupandactylus, an Early Cretaceous Tapejarid from Brazil.
+Above: Tupandactylus, an Early Cretaceous tapejarid from Brazil.
 Some paleontologists speculate that it may have used its head crest like a rudder to steer while flying, but others say it was purely for display.
-A new study indicatees that the crest might actually have been blue.
+A new study indicates that the crest might actually have been blue.

 Above: Quetzalcoatlus, the largest creature ever to fly.
 It was taller than a giraffe (though less than a quarter of the weight).

 We’ve reached the end!
 The last group of pterosaurs we’ll cover, Pteranodontia, means “winged toothless,” since these very derived pterosaurs had long, toothless beaks.
 Famous examples include Pteranodon, which had a tasteful handle-like pointy head crest, and Nyctosaurus, which had a flamboyant fork-like head crest that was taller than the rest of its body.

 Above: Three Pteranodon flying over Late Cretaceous North America.
 The one in the middle with the short crest is a female.
 Over 1200 specimens of Pteranodon have been found, making it one of the best-understood pterosaurs.